Trindon Holliday

-Trindon Jerard Holliday (born April 27, 1986) is a former American football wide receiver and return specialist.
-He was drafted by the Houston Texans in the sixth round of the 2010 NFL draft.
-He played college football at LSU.
+Trindon Jerard Holliday (born April 27, 1986) is an American former professional football wide receiver and return specialist.
+He played college football for the LSU Tigers and was selected by the Houston Texans in the sixth round of the 2010 NFL draft.

 At 5'5", Holliday is one of the shortest players in NFL history.
-He has also played for the Denver Broncos, New York Giants, Tampa Bay Buccaneers, San Francisco 49ers, and Oakland Raiders.
+He was also a member of the Denver Broncos, New York Giants, Tampa Bay Buccaneers, San Francisco 49ers, and Oakland Raiders.

-High school career
+Early life

 Holliday went both ways at Northeast High, in Pride, Louisiana.
 Because of his short stature, Holliday did not start on the football team until his junior year.
 In his first season starting, he rushed for 1,870 yards and scored 26 touchdowns.
 In his senior year, Holliday put up even better statistics by rushing for 2,210 yards, scoring 34 touchdowns, and averaging 27.6 yards per punt return.

 Holliday was also a track runner in high school.
-In 2005, Holliday posted the nation’s fastest indoor time in the 55 and 60-meter dashes.
+In 2005, Holliday posted the nation's fastest indoor time in the 55 and 60-meter dashes.
 He led his team into the 2A state title by winning the 100 meters and 200 meters and was second in the long jump.
 Holliday was a four-time state champion in the 200 meters and a three-time 100 meters champion.

 College career

 Football

-Holliday played football for the LSU Tigers football team from 2006–2009.
+Holliday played football for the LSU Tigers football team from 2006 to 2009.
 In that time, he recorded eight touchdowns: four rushing, two on punt returns and two on kick returns.